Graduate Student Researchers

 Anahi Ramos-Gonzalez, MSc

-I’m from Mexico City and in my second year as a doctoral student.
+I’m from Mexico City and in my third year as a doctoral student.
 I hold a Master of Science in Community Nutrition from the National Institute of Public Health in Mexico.

 My academic journey and professional experiences have focused on understanding the critical first two years of life.
 I have explored how caregiver-infant interactions shape eating behaviors and how these behaviors influence weight gain trajectories, health outcomes, and long-term obesity risk.
 I am deeply committed to advancing maternal and child health.